catalyst-cloud/catalystcloud-docs/source/lbaas.rst

   Connection closed by foreign host.

 |
-|

 **********************
 Layer 7 load balancing
 **********************

 Layer 7 load balancing takes its name from the OSI model, indicating that the load balancer distributes requests to back-end pools based on layer 7 (application) data.
-Layer 7 load balancing s also known as “request switching,” “application load balancing,” “content based routing or switching,”
+Layer 7 load balancing s also known as **request switching**, **application load balancing**, or **content based routing or switching**.

 A layer 7 load balancer consists of a listener that accepts requests on behalf of a number of back-end pools and distributes those requests based on policies that use application data to determine which pools should service any given request.
 This allows for the application infrastructure to be specifically tuned/optimized to serve specific types of content.

 For example,

 A site with "mydomain.nz/login" or a subdomain "login.mydomain.nz" will be routed to a back-end pool running an identity provider and authentication system, while "mydomain.nz/shop" or "shop.mydomain.nz" will be outed to a commerce application".

 Unlike lower-level load balancing, layer 7 load balancing does not require that all pools behind the load balancing service have the same content.
-In fact, it is generally expected that a layer 7 load balancer expects the back-end servers from different pools will have different content.
+In fact, it is generally expected that a layer load balancer expects the back-end servers from different pools will have different content.
 Layer 7 load balancers are capable of directing requests based on URI, host, HTTP headers, and other data in the application message.

 L7 rule
 =======
 An L7 rule is a single, simple logical test that evaluates to true or false.
 It consists of a rule type, a comparison type, a value and an optional key that gets used depending on the rule type.
 An L7 rule must always be associated with an L7 policy.

 Rule types

 - HOST_NAME: The rule does a comparison between the HTTP/1.1 hostname in the request against the value parameter in the rule.
 - PATH: The rule compares the path portion of the HTTP URI against the value parameter in the rule.
-- FILE_TYPE: The rule compares the last portion of the URI against the value parameter in the rule.
-  (eg. “txt”, “jpg”, etc.)
+- FILE_TYPE: The rule compares the last portion of the URI against the value parameter in the rule. (eg. “txt”, “jpg”, etc.)
 - HEADER: The rule looks for a header defined in the key parameter and compares it against the value parameter in the rule.
 - COOKIE: The rule looks for a cookie named by the key parameter and compares it against the value parameter in the rule.

 Comparison types